sgb-io/sweary-linus/wasm/README.md

 # WebAssembly

-Rather than an independent, this version of Sweary Linus is a port of the C++ implementation, compiled for the web via WebAssembly!
+Rather than an implementation, this version of Sweary Linus is a port of the C++ implementation, compiled for the web via WebAssembly!

 ## Install it